Many 40+ women like to cover their upper arms.

 Another great way to cover up your arms is to use a sheer cardigan or a cool jacket.

-I have severed of these sheer cardigans in a variety of colors in my closet.
-Not just to cover my arms but also to stay warm.
+You could add several of these sheer cardigans in a variety of colors to your closet.
+Not just to cover your arms but also to stay warm.
 They’re super easy to pop into your bag as they don’t wrinkle.

 SHU-SHI Sheer Shrug Knit Cardigan